Biodiversity changes -

 BIO-C3 wants to use the gained process understanding to design a management framework, which will ultimately allow testing management parameters; a helpful tool for politicians and stakeholders to evaluate the possible actions to maintain and improve the biodiversity status of the Baltic Sea for future generations.

-Want to know more about BIO-C3 activities?
+More BONUS BIO-C3 activities?
 Access the archive here!